rat10/nng/README.md

 - a [short text](https://lists.w3.org/Archives/Public/public-rdf-star-wg/2023Oct/0041.html) from mid-October 23, providing a shorter introduction to the proposal
 - a [short presentation](https://lists.w3.org/Archives/Public/public-rdf-star-wg/2023Oct/0109.html) from late-October 23, introducing the proposal by example.

-Discussions in the WG led to some modifications that resulted in the proposal documented here, which is completely conformant to the existing RDF 1.1 model and abstract syntax, at the expense of a bit of semantic rigidity.
+Discussions in the WG led to some modifications that resulted in this version here, which is completely conformant to the existing RDF 1.1 model and abstract syntax, at the expense of a bit of semantic rigidity.
 Some aspects like the inclusion/transclusion mechanism have undergone some changes too, so consult those older texts with caution.

 ## References